Kallakudi demonstration: Legacy

 The demonstration was the first notable demonstration by DMK, which separated from its parent Dravidar Kazhagam in 1949 and for M Karunanidhi who would go on to become the five-time Chief Minister of Tamil Nadu.
 It was helping the party build momentum against the ruling Congress Party.
 The DMK continued running the Anti-Hindi agitations of Tamil Nadu along with the secessionist demand for Dravida Nadu.
 C. Rajagopalachari, who was the ruling Chief Minister of the state from Congress Party had to resign in 1954 on account of internal compulsions from his own party men.
-Kamaraj who was leading the internal opposition against Rajaji under the aegis of E V Ramasami (EVR), went on to become the Chief Minister of the state.

-Whenever the government introduced Hindi as a compulsory language in schools, anti-Hindi protests happened lead by Dravidar Kazhagam (DK) (erstwhile Justice Party) and E V Ramasami (EVR).
+K. Kamaraj who was leading the internal opposition against Rajagopalachari under the aegis of E V Ramasami (EVR), went on to become the Chief Minister of the state.Whenever the government introduced Hindi as a compulsory language in schools, anti-Hindi protests happened led by Dravidar Kazhagam (DK) (erstwhile Justice Party) and E V Ramasami (EVR).
 EVR, who was opposing Congress on Hindi grounds so far, softened his stand and started to support Kamaraj through his regime from 1954 to 1963 as one of his demands of a non-Brahmin chief minister was met.
 While DK was supporting Congress and the Kamaraj regime, DMK continued opposing the Congress moves with mass demonstrations in the themes of separate Dravidian state.
 Some of the political historians believe that DMK used the demonstration to lobby for high representation in parliament.
-On 28 January 1956, Annadurai along with E V Ramasami and Rajaji signed a resolution passed by the Academy of Tamil Culture endorsing the continuation of English as the official language.
+On 28 January 1956, Annadurai along with E V Ramasami and Rajagopalachari signed a resolution passed by the Academy of Tamil Culture endorsing the continuation of English as the official language.
 M. Karunanidhi who became the Chief minister after the death of Annadurai in 1969, renamed the Dalmiapuram station to Kallakudi.

+Criticism

 Critics have pointed out that Karunanidhi in later years as Chief Minister, renamed the Old Mahabalipuram Road to Rajiv Gandhi Salai as opposed to Tamil sentiments.
 Another criticism about the incident is that it did not create any impact or lasting legacy on socio-political landscape.
 As per historian Thanjai Nalankilli, "the Dalmiapuram – Kallakudi agitation did not have a burning root cause or a lasting impact on Tamil Nadu.
 Yet this rather "unimportant" agitation became front-page news and a prominent event in the history of Dravidian parties because of the dramatic lying down before the train and the subsequent high-handed police actions".
 Another view from the experts state that Karunanidhi carefully crafted his image during the 6 months of imprisonment utilizing double theme of dead men and earth.
-As per another view, Anna was upset with Karunanidhi was overdoing the agitation as it led to the death of siz people.
+As per another view, Anna was upset with Karunanidhi was overdoing the agitation as it led to the death of six people.